Bolognese Lasagna Recipe – Authentic!

 Use regular lasagna noodles?

 Feel free to use pre-made or regular lasagna noodles if you don’t want to take the time to prepare the green pasta dough traditionally used in this dish.
+We recommend looking for fresh pasta as they are tastier in lasagna.

 Discover More Cheesy Italian Food Recipes